Last updated in September 2023.

 - Development loans provide financing for one-off projects, usually smaller-sized (approx. €200,000).

-- Business loans can serve as working capital, for the acquisition of real estate or refinancing.
+- Business loans can serve as working capital, for the acquisition of real estate or refinancing with real estate as collateral.

 - Stage loans finance large-scale development projects (approx. €1-2 million), where funds are raised in stages as the property is being developed and its value increases (from land plot to construction to completed property).